land-boards/RasPi/README.md

 pi_iot
 ======

-Raspberry Pi Internet of Things
+land-boards first foray into the Internet of Things using the Raspberry Pi.